gares/sel/README.md

 stack.
 With Lwt you write a thunk, a closure, which is not very different.
 With SEL you craft an ADT of the events and the constructors have to carry all you need in order to handle that event.
-Event handlers can generate new events, which are put in the pool of events which are eventually ready to be handled later on.
+Event handlers can generate new events, that are put in the pool of events which are eventually ready to be handled later on.

 ```ocaml